-We include this park among the best places to visit in the south of France because its biodiversity is crazy.
+We include this park among the best places to visit in southern France because its biodiversity is amazing.

 We can divide its landscapes into three types: in the south, it has dunes and lagoons; in the east and west, you can see salt flats; and in the north, you will find crops.